sneako/finch/README.md

       ...
       loggers: [{LoggerJSON.Ecto, :log, [:info]}]

-  `Poison` can be replaced by any other compatible encoder, see "Encoders support" section.
+  `Jason` can be replaced by any other compatible encoder, see "Encoders support" section.

 ## Dynamic configuration